How to Cook Venison and Elk: A Healthy Indulgence

 Toward the end of the year, deer and elk seasons open.
 Avid hunters trek into the wilderness in search of wild game.
 And if you’re a friend to these hunters, you can receive dark and delicious meat without having to learn how to clean a deer.
-Learning how to cook venison is the easy part after a hunter has processed the deer.
+Learning how to cook venison is the easy part after a hunter has processed a deer.

 Both elk and venison are two of the healthiest red meats available within the United States.
 This is because they subsist on a natural diet of grass and edible shrubs, exercising to keep a healthy balance of lean muscle.
 Venison has 33 calories and one gram of fat per ounce, and a serving provides about 50% of a recommended daily intake of protein.
 It also provides over 15% of your daily iron needs.
 A 3.5-ounce serving of elk contains only 146 calories and three grams of fat, compared to 8.2 grams in the same serving size of beef.
 Elk also offers 100% of your daily recommended dose of vitamin B-12, 15% of iron, 20% of thiamin, phosphorus, zinc, and vitamin B-6, 45% of riboflavin, and 30% of niacin.

-Both types of meat are stronger in flavor than grass-fed beef but venison is especially gamey.
+Both types of meat are stronger in flavor than grass-fed beef, but venison is especially gamey.
 Flavor is affected by the deer’s diet and behavior.
 For instance, a buck that eats primarily sagebrush and Russian knapweed will be dry and tough, with a bitter flavor from the weeds.
 A doe which languishes in alfalfa fields will be much more tender and mild.
 The lightest-flavored venison comes from deer farms where they are regularly fed hay and grain pellets, never needing to run from predators.
 Mule deer reportedly tastes stronger than red deer.
 The flavor of elk is midway between venison and grass-fed beef, and taste is determined by living conditions in the same ways.

 If you’re wondering exactly how to cook venison, the low-fat content can mean tough, dry meat, so some hunters age the venison or elk, wrapping it in sterile coverings to cure in the cold open air or hanging it in walk-in coolers.
 This breaks down connective tissues, resulting in more tender meat, and concentrates the flavor.
 Brining the meat prior to cooking draws in additional moisture.
 Because of its strong flavor, cooks often soak venison in milk or vinegar to remove blood and calm the gaminess.
 Others pair the meat with bold seasonings such as soy sauce and garlic.
 Over-salting or overcooking wild game denatures it to a leathery texture.